Alec Skelding

-Alexander Skelding (5 September 1886 – 18 April 1960) was a first-class cricketer and umpire, who is remembered as one of the great characters in the game.
+Alexander Skelding (5 September 1886 – 18 April 1960) was a first-class cricketer and umpire.

 The fast bowler

 After playing for local clubs, he joined the Leicestershire County Cricket Club ground staff as a fast bowler in 1905 but, because he wore spectacles, was not re-engaged at the end of the season.
-He then joined Kidderminster in the Birmingham League and achieved such success that in 1912 the county re-signed him and he continued with them until he retired in 1929.
+He then joined Kidderminster in the Birmingham League and achieved success, in 1912 the county re-signed him and he continued with them until he retired in 1929.
 He made his debut in county cricket in 1912, and played fairly regularly in the two seasons before the first world war.
-It was in the middle and late 1920s, however, when he was around his 40th year and far past the retirement age of most bowlers of his pace, that he showed remarkable skill as a genuinely fast bowler.
-In a sometimes bleak era for English fast bowling, he was at times the fastest bowler in the country.
+It was in the middle and late 1920s, however, when he was around his 40th year and past the retirement age of most bowlers of his pace, that he showed remarkable skill as a fast bowler.
+He was at times considered the fastest bowler in the country.

 His best season was 1927 – his benefit year – when he took 102 wickets, at an average of 20.81.
 His most outstanding performance was to dismiss eight Nottinghamshire batsmen for 44 runs on a flat batting track at Grace Road in 1924.
 He played 177 matches in all, taking 593 wickets at just 24.67.
 He claimed five wickets in an innings 35 times and ten wickets in a match on ten occasions.
-He was no batsman, scoring 1117 runs at 6.76 with a top score of 33.
+He was not a batsman, however, scoring 1117 runs at 6.76 with a top score of 33.
 He took 48 catches.
-Ironically for a man who was to become one of the great umpires his dubious powers of sight during his career were always an issue.
+His visual impairment during his career was a consistent issue.
 Asked in his playing days if he found spectacles a handicap, Alec said: 'The specs are for the look of the thing.
 I can't see without'em and on hot days I can't see with'em, because they get steamed up.
 So I bowl on hearing only and appeal twice an over.'

 The umpire

-One of the great characters of the sport in his day, famous stories about him abound.
 Like most renowned umpires he was reluctant to give decisions unless absolutely convinced of the appeal.
 Once in response to an appeal for run out, he stated: 'That was a "photo-finish" and as there isn't time to develop the plate, I shall say not out.'
 In one celebrated brush with combative Australian and Somerset County Cricket Club stalwart Bill Alley, the following exchange ensued after Skelding had turned down a close appeal for LBW.

 Alley: "Sorry Alex, I suppose it would not have hit off stump".